Codesai/website/_posts/2019-05-14-killing-mutants-to-improve-tests.md

 No mutants survived!!
 This means this new version of the tests is more reliable and will protect us better from regressions than the initial version.

-Mutation testing is a great tool to know if you can trut your tests.
+Mutation testing is a great tool to know if you can trust your tests.
 This is event more true when working with legacy code.

 **Acknowledgements.**